-What’s more, a professional email signature allows you to promote yourself, your products, the organization you work for, or all the above.
+A professional email signature allows you to promote yourself, your products, the organization you work for, or all of the above.

 Read on to learn more about how to create a professional email signature that increases the chances of converting the people you’re emailing.